basvandervlies/cf_surfsara_lib/README.md

 ## Usage

-The documentattion is embedded in the source files, and generated:
+The documentation is embedded in the source files, and generated:
  * [Library documentation](doc/library.md)
  * [Services documentation](doc/services.md)